Feyerabend/vm/add/README.md

 # Virtual Machines

-*So far we have been working with the primitives in our VMs as abstractions, implemented in another programming language, in Python, C (or JavaScript).
-We will now take a deeper dive into how things works beneath the machine when e.g. here adding two numbers.
-What does
-`add(170, 108)` implies in principal in hardware?
-But we will also have look at a higher level abstration of what addition of two numbers really means in the context of computing and computers.*
+So far, we’ve explored the primitives in our virtual machines as abstract operations, implemented using programming languages like Python, C, or JavaScript.
+Now, let’s take a deeper dive into what happens under the hood when, for instance, we add two numbers like 170 and 108.
+We’ll explore what this operation fundamentally entails at the hardware level.
+Additionally, we’ll examine the higher-level abstraction of what it means to add two numbers in the broader context of computing and how computers perform this operation.

 ## adding numbers by hand